opencog/atomese-simd/Design-A.md

   Collapse the send and exec steps into a generic `write()`.
-* The multi-stage open-near, open-far, select-recipient is fairly generic for network communications. e.g. for tcp/ip, open-near corresponds to opening local socket (initializing ethernet adapter) open-far corresponds to the remote socket, and select-recipient corresponds to selecting the port number.
+* The multi-stage open-near, open-far, select-recipient is fairly generic for network communications. e.g. for tcp/ip, open-near corresponds to opening local socket (initializing Ethernet adapter) open-far corresponds to the remote socket, and select-recipient corresponds to selecting the port number.
   This multi-stage open-and-contact-recipient can be codified as